Key Considerations in Defining Balance Between Synchronous and Asynchronous Delivery Options

 The Inclusiveness of Asynchronous Approaches

-In light of travel and work restrictions brought on by the pandemic, many students have increased home care, support, and financial expectations within their family which can decrease the consistency of their ability to connect fully at structured times.
-Building asynchronous material assists student learning because it offers students the flexibility to balance their learning around their available time, bandwidth, and surroundings, while continuing to invest in their studies.
+The flexibility inherent in asynchronous approaches improves the inclusivity of course material because it lessens the necessity on students to travel and allows them to balance life realities like child or elder care, employment, illness, etc. Building asynchronous material assists student learning because it offers students the flexibility to balance their learning around their available time, bandwidth, and surroundings, while continuing to invest in their studies.

 The Connectedness of Synchronous Approaches

 Synchronous sessions, regardless of how they are structured, offer opportunities for community building and connection for your students.
-Building connection and community within remote settings is an essential component of student learning and engagement and having a clear plan around how you will use this time (and how students will benefit from it) will increase success in your course.
+Building connection and community is an essential component of student learning and engagement and having a clear plan around how you will use this time (and how students will benefit from it) will increase success in your course.
 Without opportunities to connect with you and with each other, either during a drop-in session or synchronous lessons, students can feel adrift and isolated in their learning.
 Finding ways to create synchronous connections can encourage community and create a support network for students, in addition to providing you with a better understanding of how your students are progressing in the course.

 The Balance in 'Balance'